-Tuition will by provided by Peter May, a horticulturalist who has propagated a wide range of fruit and ornamental trees.
-He is jointly responsible for the management of several community orchards and runs regular courses for Brighton Permaculture Trust and Plumpton Agricultural College on a range of orchard skills.
+Tuition will be provided by Peter May, a horticulturalist who has propagated a wide range of fruit and ornamental trees.
+He is jointly responsible for the management of several community orchards and runs regular courses for Brighton Permaculture Trust on a range of orchard skills.
 Peter is co-author of Apples & Orchards in Sussex and is particularly interested in growing varieties of apples which have a close connection to the county of Sussex.

 Stanmer Park (near University of Sussex)

 South East England